rinnocente/qe-ssh/README.md

 # qe-ssh
-Dockerfile for a Quantum Espresso container reachable trough ssh.
+Dockerfile for a Quantum Espresso container reachable through ssh.

 *(The resulting image is based on ubuntu:16.04 and its size is around ~250 MB, therefore when you pull it or run for the first time it will take some time depending on your internet connection)*